TOP

 Château de Ferrand: Vineyards

 As I have already indicated in the introduction to this profile, Château de Ferrand is situated on the plateau to the east of the town of St Emilion.
 To be more precise it is located on a promontory of the plateau which projects out onto the plain of the Dordogne, with small valleys carved into the côte on either side.
-It is almost the only building on this section of the plateau, save for the aforementioned church and a few other associated outbuildings.
+It is almost the only building on this section of the plateau, save for a small church – the Église de Saint-Hippolyte – just to the south, and a few associated outbuildings, the Village du Château Ferrand.
 Otherwise it is vineyards as far as you can seem, in every direction.
-The nearest neighbour of any repute is perhaps Château Lassègue, in the valley below, although further back on the plateau the much-improved Château Laroque is also not far away.
+The nearest neighbour of any repute is perhaps Château Lassègue, in the valley below, although further back on the plateau the much-improved Château Laroque is also not far away, and not far to the east we can find Château Destieux.

 Please log in to continue reading: